Ministry of National Defence (East Germany): Organization

 The organization of the East German Ministry of Defense, which closely follows the pattern of the Soviet Ministry of Defense, comprises several administrations and departments, among which there appeared to be a certain amount of overlapping authority.
 The chiefs of the major administrations and commands concurrently served as deputies to the defense minister.

 In the mid-1980s, its complement of about 4,200 personnel had a military-to-civilian ratio of approximately three to one, in contrast to comparable Western ministries or departments that generally have a much higher proportion of civilian employees.

 Approximately 100 Soviet liaison officers also were assigned to the East German ministry.

 The Ministry of National Defense had the following subordinate executive bodies:

 Headquarters

 The Headquarters (Hauptstab), was led by the Chief of Staff (Chefs des Hauptstabes).

+Timeline

 Land Forces Command

 The Land Forces Command (Kommando Landstreitkräfte) was established on 1 December 1972 as a management body created for the land forces.
 The seat was in Wildpark-West.
 The Friedrich Engels Guard Regiment provide security and guard services for the Land Forces Command headquarters.